Survival Estimation for Missing not at Random Censoring Indicators based on Copula Models: Supplementary material for : "Survival Estimation for Missing not at Random Censoring Indicators based on Copula Models"

-where $\mathcal{Q}$ is the set of all probability measures $Q$.
-Next, let $P$ denote the law of the vector $(T,\delta,X)$ and define the expectation under $P$ as $Pf=\int fdP$ for any real-valued measurable function $f$.
+\textbf{Proof of the Theorem \ref{theorem_nesti}}.\\ Here the proof follows the same than that of Theorem 3.2 in \cite{Escobar2019}.
+We thus mostly refer to this proof by adapting the milestones to our estimator.
+We also keep the same notations for convenience.
 Thanks to the assumption $(\mathcal{E})$, we have that $H^u=H^u_p$ and by integration by parts, we can rewrite the function $\widehat{g}$ given by

 and define the sequence of classes $\widehat{\mathcal{F}}_n$ with functions taking values in $E=\mathbb{R}\times\{0,1\}\times[0,1]\times\mathcal{S}_X$ as